What is Sina Weibo?

 Celebrities on Weibo

-You can follow your contacts as well as your favourite stars on Sina Weibo.
-Once users become a fan of a celebrity, they will their their post on their own timeline; they will then be able to like the content, repost it or comment on it.
+You can follow your contacts as well as your favorite stars on Sina Weibo.
+Once users become a fan of a celebrity, they will post on their own timeline; they will then be able to like the content, repost it or comment on it.